tammet/gkc/Examples/README.md

 father(john)=lucas this would make gkc to conclude that pete and lucas are the same object, i.e. pete=lucas.

+Importantly, two different constants are not considered inequal by default (think of the constants as labels on objects: there could be several different labels on one object):

+   a!=b.

+does not give a contradiction.

-Notice that the proof found does not use equalities, just functions.
+Notice that the following proof does not use equalities, just functions.

 Input file example6.txt: